karwler/Thrones/README.md

 The "android" directory can be imported in Android Studio as a project, which builds only the game client.
 To install the necessary additional files, run CMake with the "-DLIBDROID=1" option.
 Next the CMake target "assets_android" needs to be built separately, which will create the assets in "android/app/src/main/assets".
 The requirements for this are as listed for the other systems.
-It might be necessary to set the NDK location, which can be done in Android Studio under "File -> Project Structure -> SDK Location -> Android NDK Location".
+It might be necessary to set the SDK and NDK locations, which can be done in Android Studio under "File -> Project Structure -> SDK Location".
 If you're on Windows, make sure that your Git supports symbolic links or check that "android/app/jni/src" contains the files of "src".

 ### Emscripten